Herbs are perfect for growing in pots

 Once new growth commences in spring, everyone gets a trim and a weak dose of organic fertilizer.
 Then it’s back to the back door in full sun for another reliable supply of fresh herbs at my fingertips.

-2 thoughts on “Herbs are perfect for growing in pots”
+2 responses to “Herbs are perfect for growing in pots”

 Clicky